 At first you might notice what seems like a lack of confidence in driving.
 Is your loved one passing you the keys more often when you travel together, or do they not want to drive on an unfamiliar road?
 Are they uncomfortable driving at night?

-As your loved one ages or a medical condition gets worse, it might not be safe for them to continue driving to and from appointments, the grocery store or to other commitments.
-You and your loved one should talk about how they can get their needs met if they have to give up their licence.
-The following video may give you helpful tips on how to handle this very sensitive issue.
+As your loved one ages or a medical condition gets worse, it might not be safe for them to continue driving to and from appointments, the grocery store or other commitments.
+You and your loved one should talk about how they can get their needs met if they have to give up their license.

 If you or your loved one are trying to decide when to stop driving, there are resources to help you identify what to look for when driving skills worsen.